arkency/posts/posts/2013-10-04-refactor-to-remote-step-2-leave-tasks-unassigned.md

 <a href="/assets/images/unassigned/reality.png" rel="lightbox"><img src="/assets/images/unassigned/reality.png" class="fit"></a>

-What effect does it have for your project?
-Multiple times during this iteration people are working on tasks which are not most important.
+What effect does it have for your project? **Multiple times during this iteration people are working on tasks which are not most important**.
 The first developer is working on task 6, when task 4 and 5 are not even started.
 Task 7 won't be finished by the end of the sprint even if it could be done instead of task 8.
 And so on...